Yoga and Psychology

 This concentration is offered in both Psychology master’s and doctoral degree programs.
 The psychology doctoral programs meet educational eligibility requirements for psychologist licensure in California.

-Students in this concentration participate in Meridian's Blended Learning Format which consists of collaborative online learning as well as two week-long residential sessions in the San Francisco Bay area - one in the winter and one in the summer.
+Students in this concentration participate in Meridian's Online Learning Format which consists of collaborative online learning as well as two one-week long residential sessions in the San Francisco Bay area - one in the winter and one in the summer.

 Learning Experience and Faculty